LQDJudge/online-judge/README.md

 1. **Missing `local_settings.py`**: You need to copy the `local_settings.py` in order to pass the check.
 2. **Missing problem folder in `local_settings.py`**: You need to create a folder to contain all problem packages and configure in `local_settings.py`.
 3. **Missing static folder in `local_settings.py`**: Similar to problem folder, make sure to configure `STATIC_FILES` inside `local_settings.py`.
 4. **Missing configure file for judges**: Each judge must have a separate configure file.
-To create this file, you can run `python dmojauto-conf`.
+To create this file, you can run `dmoj-autoconf`.
 Check out all sample files here: https://github.com/DMOJ/docs/blob/master/sample_files.
 5. **Missing timezone data for SQL**: If you're using Ubuntu and following DMOJ's installation guide for the server, and you get the error mentioned in https://github.com/LQDJudge/online-judge/issues/45, then you can follow this method to fix:

     ```bash